 This will protect the computer components from being destroyed by static charges.

 Despite being a closed box, the system unit accumulates a lot of dust and debris.
 These dust particles if allowed to accumulate inside your computer are harmful in one way or the other.

-The accumulated dust particles covering your components forms a thermal blanket hence causing your system to overheat.
+The accumulated dust particles covering your components form a thermal blanket hence causing your system to overheat.
 This can cause some of your components to get faulty prematurely.

-Some of the dust particles are corrosive in nature.
-They can thus cause oxidation or rusting of your electronic components hence cutting the flow of data.
+Some of the dust particles are corrosive.
+They can thus cause oxidation or rust on your electronic components hence cutting the flow of data.

-To clean your computer's system unit, you can use compressed air, vacuum cleaner or a computer duster blower.
-Open the cover and blow the inside thoroughly, also don't forget to clean at the back where we have the I/O ports and the Power Supply Unit fan.
+Open the cover and blow the inside thoroughly.
+Also, don't forget to clean at the back where we have the I/O ports and the Power Supply Unit fan.